Diseases

 Bird flu and handling baby birds

-Defra/APHA has assessed that the risk of avian influenza in live Passerine baby birds is very low.
-Passeriformes (perching birds) include the common garden bird species such as:
+The risk of bird flu in small live passerine birds is very low.
+Passerine birds, or 'perching birds’, include common garden birds such as:

 - finches